Director of Organizing

 Work Environment

-• This position is hybrid and PCVU has office locations in Ilwaco & Raymond to accommodate office hours
+● This position is hybrid with PCVU office locations in Ilwaco & Raymond, for accommodations to meet office hours obligations

 PCVU is committed to diversity, equity, and inclusion.
 We understand that excellent candidates do not always fit all of the requested criteria in our job descriptions.
 If you are passionate about our purpose and willing to learn, we still encourage you to apply.